CyberAlbSecOP/Awesome_GPT_Super_Prompting/README.md

 ---

 ### To do for V2.00
-- Add a short description to all the repos
 - Make everything more visually appealing
-- Add favorite hot sign to really good new repos
 - Add credits
-- Add personal super prompts
+- Add personal super prompts folder
 - Add legendary leaks

 ### Keywords: